poxad/gradeCheckerAI/README.md

 ## How it works

 gradeChecker AI utilizes Google's LLM Gemini AI to automate the grading of homework assignments.
-Users can upload a student's homework along with the teacher's solution, and the system uses AI to compare and grade the assignments.
-The ML model is hosted on Replicate and image storage is managed through Bytescale.
+Users can upload a student's homework along with the teacher's solution, and the system uses AI to read,compare and grade the assignments.

 ## Running Locally